pinterest/gestalt/docs/markdown/ios/switch.md

 ---
 title: Switch
 description: Use Switch for single-cell options that can be turned on and off only.
-If you have a cell with multiple options that can activated, consider using [Checkbox](https://gestalt.pinterest.systems/ios/checkbox).
+If you have a cell with multiple options that can be activated, consider using [Checkbox](https://gestalt.pinterest.systems/ios/checkbox).
 fullwidth: true
 ---